 We often get asked questions, like… “What brand of air conditioner should I consider buying?”, “What's the best brand?”, and, “Which AC Unit Should I Choose?”

-My answers to these questions usually catch people by surprise, “It’s not about the brand of air conditioner, but rather about picking the right contractor”.
-Most people believe that when they replace their central air conditioner, it's much like buying a new refrigerator.
+Our answers to these questions usually catch people by surprise, “It’s not about the brand of air conditioner, but rather about picking the right contractor to install and service that AC.”

+See, most people believe that when they replace their central air conditioner, it's much like buying a new refrigerator or other appliance.
 Nothing can be further than the truth.
 When you buy a refrigerator, the design and manufacturing was done to very tight standards in a controlled environment.
 Each unit off the line is exactly the same.
 You buy it, plug it in and BOOM – it works!

-Your central heating and cooling system is not one contained unit.
-It is a series of individual components that are selected and configured by the HVAC contractor based on the size and capacity needed in your home.
-You will, however, need to select whether you want an air conditioner or a heat pump, and just how energy-efficient you want it to be.
+One of the primary decisions you need to make during your purchase process is just how energy-efficient you want it to be.
+Again, your contractor will have the knowledge to help you balance out your SEER and your budget.
 Keep in mind: the higher the SEER rating, the more efficient the product – in turn, the higher the cost.
 Once the system is installed, then it is time to erase the factory settings* and fine tune for performance.

 *According to local and national studies, the typical central heating and air conditioning system operates at less than 2/3 of its advertised capacity.
 This means, if you bought a 3-ton system and it was not fine-tuned, you could be actually getting less than 2 tons of capacity delivered to your home, all while paying to operate a 3-ton system for the next 15 years.
 It's like buying a Prius to get 50 miles to the gallon and getting less than 25.